igor-voitov/arm-webapp-custom/readme.md

-ARM template for deploying the following solution:
+ARM template the following :

 	• An Azure Datalake Gen 2 storage account.
 	• A key vault with a secret